ckakiti/Novelty_analysis_KA/README.md

-# Step-by-step instructions for using DeepLabCut and MoSeq
+# Instructions for using DeepLabCut and MoSeq

 [Running an existing network (Korleki)](https://github.com/ckakiti/Novelty_analysis_KA/blob/master/Docs/Using_DLC_in_UchidaLab_Korleki.md)